 The Port of Antwerp is Europe’s second largest port for international shipping traffic and the fourth largest port in the world.
 It’s Europe’s major petrochemical pipeline hub and most extensive chemical center.
 In addition, Antwerp has the world’s biggest storage site for coffee.

-The Port of Ghent is a leading European player in the fruit juice and bio-energy sectors.
+North Sea Port Ghent is a leading European player in the fruit juice and bio-energy sectors.
 Its location offers a variety of modern and specialized distribution and logistics centers in close proximity to the automotive, paper, ro-ro goods and bio-energy markets.

 The Port of Zeebrugge is the world’s leading port for the transshipment of new cars.
 In addition, Zeebrugge is home to one of Europe’s largest gas terminals and a major port for liquefied natural gas (LNG) imports.

 The Port of Ostend is a small coastal port and has undergone a major transformation in the past 5 years.
 Ostend has become an international hub for offshore industry.
 It is also specialized in distributing roll-on roll-off goods and sand/gravel for the building industry.

 Flanders’ transport infrastructure features one of the world’s densest road networks, which connects directly with those of France, the Netherlands, Germany and Luxembourg, as well with the UK by ferry or the Channel Tunnel.
 Logistics operations are able to move goods from Flanders to most major European markets by road within 24 hours.

 The Belgian railway freight system is modern and highly developed, offering businesses a wide range of tailor-made solutions for goods destined for all parts of Europe.
 With 127 km of tracks per 100 km2, Flanders boasts one of Europe’s densest rail network.